-Temporary construction lands and infrastructure are defined for the Project as preparatory work areas to support Project construction and include temporary camps, stockpile sites and equipment staging areas.
+Temporary construction lands and infrastructure are work areas to support Project construction and include temporary camps, stockpile sites and equipment staging areas.
 Many of the sites addressed in the Temporary Construction Lands and Infrastructure Environmental Protection Plan are on previously developed lands.

 Indigenous Monitors participated in joint inspections with the Environmental Inspector at the Popkum laydown yard.
-This temporary infrastructure site, located on the Popkum Indian Reserve No. 1, has been developed and is owned by the Popkum First Nation.
-This site is being used for office facilities, a construction yard for storage of equipment, pipe and other construction material during construction of the Expansion Project in the Coguihalla Hope region.
+This temporary infrastructure site located on the Popkum Indian Reserve No. 1 has been developed and is owned by the Popkum First Nation.
+The site is being used for office facilities and as a construction yard for storage of equipment, pipe and other construction material during construction.

-Key aspects of the inspections included housekeeping and waste management with corrective actions noted, such as proper waste disposal and using drip trays.
-In addition, spill kits and spill response procedures were reviewed and implemented at the site.
-Loose miscellaneous debris was identified and disposed of and corrective actions were taken during the inspection.
+Key aspects of the inspection included housekeeping and waste management with corrective actions noted, such as proper waste disposal and using drip trays.
+In addition, spill kits and spill response procedures were